-Leaving Care has a range of services and supports to assist young people aged 16 to 21 years of age to transition from care services, previously known as out of home care, to independent living and adulthood.
+Leaving Care has a range of services and supports to assist young people aged 16 to 21 years of age to transition from care to adulthood.

 Leaving care services include:

 - Better futures (previously known as Leaving Care Support Services, post care support, information and referral, Springboard, Aboriginal leaving care support services, and mentoring)

 - Leaving care hotline

 Better Futures provides flexible and tailored support as you transition from out of home care to independence.

 To be eligible for Better Futures support, you must be in kinship care, foster care or residential care on or after your 16th birthday and on one of the following orders Care by Secretary Order, Long-Term Care Order, Family Reunification Order.

 A Better Futures worker meets with you and your case managers when you are about to turn 16 years and is available to help you transition from care services, when your Child Protection Order finishes, up until 21 years of age.